-Fortunately, the event featured the heavyweights in the semiconductor industry on the main stage of IAA Mobility, most notably, Cristano Amon, CEO of Qualcomm and Pat Gelsinger, CEO of Intel.
+Fortunately, the event featured the heavyweights in the semiconductor industry on the main stage of IAA Mobility, most notably, Cristiano Amon, CEO of Qualcomm and Pat Gelsinger, CEO of Intel.
 Both business leaders presented back-to-back keynotes that offered common and divergent perspectives on the role of silicon and connectivity in the future of the car.
-Collectively, Cristano and Pat outlined an ambitious future for the car founded on the projection of digital technologies of the data center and smartphone on the automobile.
+Collectively, Cristiano and Pat outlined an ambitious future for the car founded on the projection of digital technologies of the data center and smartphone on the automobile.

-Both Cristano and Pat emphasized the importance of silicon in enabling the intelligence of the car as it takes on increasingly automated and autonomous functions.
+Both Cristiano and Pat emphasized the importance of silicon in enabling the intelligence of the car as it takes on increasingly automated and autonomous functions.
 Whether you call it a “digital chassis” or an “autonomous chassis”, the CEOs asserted that the car is becoming increasingly digital and software-defined device.
 The idea of the digital chassis has become prominent in the past year as the big semiconductor players take on a more system-oriented perspective on the digitization of the car.
-As Cristano put it, “The digital chassis requires technologies to enable all those capabilities as a system.”
+As Cristiano put it, “The digital chassis requires technologies to enable all those capabilities as a system.”

 Along with the digitization of the car, both companies plugged their breed of automotive systems on chip (SoCs) which they asserted would bring about a reimagining of the electronic and digital architecture of the car.
-The consensus between Pat and Cristano was that auto manufacturers have an opportunity to simplify and consolidate the electronic system designs of vehicles through the adoption of newer semiconductor and interconnect technologies.
+The consensus between Pat and Cristiano was that auto manufacturers have an opportunity to simplify and consolidate the electronic system designs of vehicles through the adoption of newer semiconductor and interconnect technologies.